jakopako/goskyr/README.md

 - [croncert-web](https://github.com/jakopako/croncert-web): a website that shows concerts in your area, deployed to [croncert.ch](https://croncert.ch).
 - [croncert-config](https://github.com/jakopako/croncert-config): a repository that contains a big configuration file for goskyr, where all the concert venue websites that are part of [croncert.ch](https://croncert.ch) are configured.
-If you're interested, check out this repository to find out how to add new concert locations.
+If you're interested, check out this repository to find out how to add new concert locations and to make yourself more familiar with how to use goskyr.
 - [event-api](https://github.com/jakopako/event-api): an API to store and fetch concert info, that serves as backend for [croncert.ch](https://croncert.ch).